YaohaoYue-79/local-spd-structure-field-detection/README.md

-﻿# Local SPD Structure-Field Detection
+# Local SPD Structure-Field Detection

-This repository contains the reproducibility package for the manuscript:
+This repository contains the reproducibility package for the accepted manuscript:

 **Information-Geometric Detection via Local SPD Structure Fields in the Time-Frequency Domain**